Unemployment Insurance: Alaska

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Gloria Ju

 - Most employers in Alaska are subject to the Alaska Employment Security Act and must pay unemployment taxes.
-See Covered Employers.
+See Employer Coverage.

 - Alaska unemployment benefits generally last between 16 and 26 weeks.
 Individuals may be entitled to an additional dependent allowance.
 See Benefits.